arista-eosplus/ansible-eos-bgp/README.md

 Example Playbook
 ----------------

-The following example will use the arista.eos-bgp role to completely setup CLI users, ip routing and the switch hostname without writing any tasks.
+The following example will use the arista.eos-bgp role to setup a majority of BGP configuration without writing any tasks.
 We'll create a ``hosts`` file with our switch, then a corresponding ``host_vars`` file and then a simple playbook which only references the eos-bgp role.
-By including the role, we automatically get access to all of the tasks to configure system features.
-What's nice about this is that if you have a host without system configuration, the tasks will be skipped without any issue.
+By including the role, we automatically get access to all of the tasks to configure BGP settings.
+What's nice about this is that if you have a host without BGP configuration, the tasks will be skipped without any issue.